 If not, a larger mortar is probably the easiest option to improve firepower.

-Whilst there are a number of vehicle integrated 120mm mortar options available, in this application, it probably makes more sense to simply use a conventional system with the trailer options above.
+Whilst there are many vehicles with integrated 120 mm mortar options available, in this application, it probably makes more sense to simply use a conventional system with the trailer options above.

 Extended range and guided natures are available, the Elbit Iron Sting or example.